IPCS INCHEM Home

 AVOID EXPOSURE OF ADOLESCENTS AND CHILDREN!

 Do NOT wash away into sewer.
-Sweep spilled substance into containers; if appropriate, moisten first to prevent dusting.
-Carefully collect remainder, then remove to safe place.
-(Extra personal protection: chemical protection suit including self-contained breathing apparatus).
+Sweep spilled substance into covered containers.
+If appropriate, moisten first to prevent dusting.
+Carefully collect remainder.
+Then store and dispose of according to local regulations.
+Personal protection: chemical protection suit including self-contained breathing apparatus.

 UN Classification